-- Gifted deposit from your parents: The gift needs to be in your account and you need to also provide a signed gift letter from parents explaining that the gift is non-refundable.
+- Gifted deposit from your parents: The gift needs to be in your account and you also need to provide a signed gift letter from parents explaining that the gift is non-refundable.

 - Bonus/dividend/commission income: All you need to provide is a payslip and bank statement evidencing the payment/s.

-- Inheritance: Provide a letter from the Executor confirming the amount and date that the funds will be received.
+- Inheritance: Provide a letter from the Executor confirming the amount and date the funds will be received.

 - Sale of a non-real estate asset: This can include the sale of car, furniture, artwork or other items.
 You just need to provide evidence confirming the details of the asset that you sold.

-- Tax Refund: Simply provide a copy of your Notice of Assessment showing the tax refund amount.
+- Tax refund: Simply provide a copy of your Notice of Assessment showing the tax refund amount.

 - Personal loan: This is a policy exception with some lenders.

 Strong financial position

 That means your credit file should be clear of defaults, you need stable employment, and any unsecured debt such as credit cards or personal loans should be minimal.

 Does Rent Need To Match The Proposed Mortgage Repayments?